marijnh/Eloquent-JavaScript/15_event.md

 {{index "event propagation"}}

-Unlike the events discussed earlier, these two events do not propagate.
+Some events, like these two and `"scroll"`, do not propagate.
 A handler on a parent element is not notified when a child element gains or loses focus.

 {{index "input (HTML tag)", "help text example"}}